pan4ratte/calibre-modern-gnome/README.md

 3. Use any other suitable open-source icons that do not conflict stylistically with modern GNOME icons.
 Sometimes there is no good icon for certain UI element in either Yaru-Blue or Calibre icon themes.
 In that case you should try to find a good open-source (or free for non-commercial use) icon alternative.

+First stage of the project is to replace all default icons with something better.
+Second stage of the prject will be to redraw every non-Yaru icon on the Yaru style.

 ## Icons Update Status and Source